Welcome to Siena

 Race & Ethnicity

 Generally speaking, Siena itself is a very open-minded city and students seldom report contradictory experiences.
 Due to the increase in the immigrant population in recent years, resentment against non-European communities within Italy has grown.
 As a result, students may hear some blunt opinions while out and about or on the news from outspoken far-right politicians.
-Students of color have reported that they are first considered American before their racial/ethnic identity comes into play, if it is considered at all.
+Since the COVID-19 pandemic, Asian communities (especially those of Chinese descent) have experienced an uptick in racial discrimination and comments.
+In many cases, students of color have reported that they are first considered American before their racial/ethnic identity comes into play, if it is considered at all.
 This can be a very different experience from the saliency students of color feel in respect to their racial/ethnic identities back in the US.

 LGBTQ